 YOU ARE STRONGER THAN YOU KNOW.
 THE POWER IS IN YOUR HANDS.

-Therapy for trichotillomania in Encino and Los Angeles, California
+Trichotillomania Therapy in Encino and Los Angeles, California

 • they cannot control their hair pulling